How to find great glasses at a bargain price

 As with your frames, knowing what you want in lenses and coatings will help you to get the best glasses for your needs.
-Oftentimes, your optician may not detail all of the lenses and coating options available, so it helps to have done your research.
+Often, your optician or on-line store may not offer all of the lenses and coating options available, so it helps to have done your research.

 Your glasses not only help you to see clearly, but they also protect your eyes.

-Tip: Get your eyeglasses prescription from an eye doctor your trust, and don't skimp on your lenses.
+Tip: Get your glasses prescription from an optician your trust, and don't skimp on your lenses.